Internal communication

 Emergency communication

-In an emergency, you can quickly display important information on the screens to inform your employees about safety protocols or evacuation measures.
-For this purpose, you can use “high-priority activation”, which overrides the existin
+In an emergency, you can quickly publish important information on the screens to inform your employees about safety protocols or evacuation measures.
+For this purpose, “high‑priority broadcasts” are available, which override existing content in critical situations.

 Interactivity